Understanding Coverage B: How Your Home Policy Handles a Guest House

 Occasional Family Use

-If your guest house is used by family members or non-paying guests on an occasional basis, you are generally covered under your homeowners policy — but you should still notify your insurer and verify that your Coverage B limit is adequate for the structure's value.
+If your guest house is used by family members or non-paying guests on an occasional basis, you are generally covered under your homeowners policy.
+However, you should still notify your insurer and verify that your Coverage B limit is adequate for the structure's value.
+This is especially true for in-law suites and granny flats, which have their own coverage nuances.

 Guest House Liability Insurance: What You're Really Risking